Intelligent Document Processing meaning

-Use-Cases of Intelligent Document Processing
+Use-cases of Intelligent Document Processing

-1. Data Security and Compliance
+1. Data security and compliance

 There is a burning need to protect and maintain the privacy and security of government-held documents.
-It is forcing governments to look at ways to digitise documents and use applications that can identify and edit possibly sensitive information.
+It is forcing governments to look at ways to digitize documents and use applications that can identify and edit possibly sensitive information.
 The goal is to prevent leakage or loss of sensitive data in these documents.

 While there is an option to scan the documents, it does not serve a larger purpose as these are merely stored as image files.
-They must consider using intelligent document processing solutions to optimise the data, improve compliance, and meet security and privacy requirements.
+They must consider using intelligent document processing solutions to optimize the data, improve compliance, and meet security and privacy requirements.

 With an accuracy rate of approx. 99% IDP becomes an ideal ally to handle sensitive documents.
 Further, it eliminates human involvement in the process, lowering the risk of exposing sensitive information to outside sources.

-2. Archival of Documents
+2. Archival of documents